Internalized sexism: Toxic femininity, tradwives, and marianismo

-Marianismo is a term developed by Evelyn Stevens in a 1973 essay as a direct response to the male word machismo.
+Marianismo is a term developed by scholar of Latin American studies Evelyn P. Stevens in a 1973 essay as a direct response to the male word machismo.
 The ideas within marianismo include those of feminine passivity, sexual purity, and moral strength.
 Stevens defines marianismo as "the cult of female spiritual superiority, which teaches that women are semidivine, morally superior to and spiritually stronger than men."
 Hispanic-American feminists have criticized the concept of marianismo as it is often presented the opposite of machismo, which thus puts femininity "the realm of passivity, chastity, and self-sacrifice."

 Hostile and ambivalent sexism

 Social psychologists Peter Glick and Susan Fiske have posed a theory of ambivalent sexism, which presents two types of sexism: hostile and benevolent.
 Hostile sexism reflects misogyny and is expressed more blatantly to the observer.
 Benevolent sexism, on the other hand, appears much more positive and innocent to the observer, and possibly even to the receiver as well.
 However, benevolently sexist statements and actions end up implying sexist notions or stereotypes.
 Glick and Fiske elaborate on the definition of benevolent sexism in their paper:We define benevolent sexism as a set of interrelated attitudes toward women that are sexist in terms of viewing women stereotypically and in restricted roles but that are subjectively positive in feeling tone (for the perceiver) and also tend to elicit behaviors typically categorized as prosocial (e.g., helping) or intimacy-seeking (e.g., self-disclosure) (Glick & Fiske, 1996, p.
 491).

-[Benevolent sexism is] a subjectively positive orientation of protection, idealization, and affection directed toward women that, like hostile sexism, serves to justify women’s subordinate status to men (Glick et al., 2000, p.
+[Benevolent sexism is] a subjectively positive orientation of protection, idealization, and affection directed toward women that, like hostile sexism, serves to justify women's subordinate status to men (Glick et al., 2000, p.
 763).